rezarahimian/docs/overflow.rst

     Figure 5: By default, integer overflow does not throw a runtime exception in Ethereum

-The same overflow result can be reprocuded in the sum of two ``uint256`` numbers:
+The same overflow result can be r in the sum of two ``uint256`` numbers:

 .. figure:: images/batch_overflow_06.png
     :figclass: align-center